admiralrua/Algorithms-illustrated-by-Python/interview.md

 # Coding interview
 This section will give a brief introduction of steps to get hired in a it-technology company:

 1. Resume
-2. DS & Algo preparation for Interview Coding
+2. Data structure & Algorithm preparation
 3. Submit an application
-4. aaa
+4. Mock interview
-5. aaa
+5. VISA application
-6. aaa
+6. Procedure of interview

 ## Resume
 A perfect guideline for an attractive RESUME can be found [here.](https://www.careercup.com/resume/)

-## DS & Algo preparation for Interview Coding
+## Data structure & Algorithm preparation
 There are several good recommendations to tackle this task:

 * [interviewbit](https://www.interviewbit.com/practice/) -&gt; practice atleast 200 problems here